buraizu/run_tracker/README.md

 GETTING STARTED

 Clone a copy of the app on the Github repository, https://github.com/buraizu/run_tracker.
 From a terminal window, navigate into the project directory.
 Enter 'bundle install' to download the necessary gems.
+Next, type 'rake db:migrate'.
 When that process is complete, type 'bin/rails s' to start up a local Rails server.
 Finally, navigate to http://localhost:3000.

 VERSIONING